teddymacharia354-code/100-python-projects-/README.md

 git clone https://github.com/teddymacharia354-code/100-python-projects-.git
 cd 100-python-projects-/BEGINNERS
 python3 project_name.py

-Or you can learn from this repo ,click skill level, individual projects and check out the code
+Or you can learn from this repo — click into a skill level, open individual projects, and check out the code.
----

-##Contributing
+Contributing
 Want to add a project?
 See CONTRIBUTING.md — PRs welcome.
-##License
+License
 MIT — free to use, learn from, and build on.
-�
 ⭐ If this helped you, star the repo — it helps others find it too.